AnastasiaHaller/food-order-react-app/README.md

-<b>Food Order React App:</b> A learning project created while following the 'From Zero to Professional' course on Udemy.
+<b>Food Order React App:</b> A learning project created while following the 'Modern React - From Zero to Professional' course on Udemy.

 <b>Technologies Used:</b>